daydone/daydone/README.md

-👋 Hi, I’m @daydone, an experienced server and infrastructure technician with a passion for DevOps engineering.

-👀 I’m interested in AWS, Python, and Automation, and I'm currently building my skills in these areas.
+👋 Hi, I’m @daydone, an experienced server and infrastructure technician with a passion for DevOps, AWS, Python, AI, and Automation, and I'm currently building my skills in these areas.

 🌱 I’m always learning and currently focused on AWS, Python, and AI, and exploring how they can be used to improve infrastructure efficiency and automation.